 - Wireless Wifi AC and Bluetooth

-- Supports four graphics cards in the CrossFireX array and two in the SLI
+- Support for four video cards in CrossFireX and two in SLI

 - Remote The fast Advanced that can turn controller fans and temperature into the chassis